 Basic pasta dough recipe

-A simple, wholesome dough that can be used as a base for fettuccine, linguine, ravioli and spaghetti.
+This dough can be used to make many different types of pasta, such as fettuccine, linguine, lasagne, ravioli and spaghetti.

 1. Combine the flour and the salt in the large bowl and then create a well in the middle of the flour.